 The purpose of the APB is solely to mitigate risk to the operations of the pub and the safety of its patrons and staff.
 Thus, any student receiving an APB may still be subject to non-academic discipline considerations which shall be administered separately.

-An APB may be applied to patrons of the Engineering Society Corporate Initiatives if their actions are classified under policy section V.3.1.
+An APB may be applied to patrons of the Engineering Society Corporate Initiatives if their actions are classified under policy section U.3.1.

 Duration of Bans